cloudify-cosmo/cloudify-manager/tests/README.md

 ## Step 3: Installing Riemann

 Riemann is a policy and event processing engine.
-We use to create monitoring policies.
+We use it to create monitoring policies.

 ```bash
 ~/dev/tools$ wget http://aphyr.com/riemann/riemann-0.2.6.tar.bz2